CodePapa360/Convayto/README.md

 ### Buckets

-I have one bucket to store user profile pictures.
+A single bucket is used to store user profile pictures.

 **Bucket Name:**